 Plantar fasciitis is a common condition that involves pain on the soles of the feet.
 Learn about the risk factors and treatments here.

-Pain in the soles of the feet, or the plantar fasciitis, occurs more precisely in the lower part of the heel – although it could spread throughout the entire foot or have another point of incidence.
-This pain could be caused by excessive pressure on the feet, causing the ligaments to rupture and creating intense pain and stiffness in the heel.
+Pain in the soles of the feet, or the plantar fasciitis, affects the lower part of the heel, in precise terms.
+Nevertheless, it could spread throughout the entire foot and, in some cases, even affect another area entirely.
+This pain could be caused by excessive pressure on the feet, causing the ligaments to rupture and creating pain and stiffness in the heel.

 Causes of plantar fasciitis